20 FAQs about unfair trading, trade descriptions and pricing

 - What rights do customers have if we give misleading information?

-- What are the rules on advertising?
+- What are the main advertising rules?

 - Are there any special rules for particular products or services?